isomerpages/ura-lkywcp/_about/0-about-the-prize.md

 title: About the Prize
 permalink: /about-the-prize/
 image: /images/medallion-1280.jpg/
-description: The Lee Kuan Yew World City Prize is a biennial international award that honours outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world.
+description: A biennial international award that honours outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world.
 ---

 ![medallion](/images/medallion-1280.jpg)